mlswg/mls-protocol/draft-ietf-mls-protocol.md

 and Commit messages directly, while in reality they would be sent encapsulated in MLSPlaintext or MLSCiphertext objects.

-Before the initialization of a group, clients publish InitKeys (as KeyPackage objects) to a directory provided by the Service Provider.
+Before the initialization of a group, clients publish KeyPackages to a directory provided by the Service Provider.

 ~~~~~
                                                                Group